Fast and accurate computation of classical Gaussian quadratures

 \subsection{Iterative method}

-For the Gauss-Laguerre case, the iterative method is the main procedure for computing the nodes and weights.
+For the Gauss--Laguerre case, the iterative method is the main procedure for computing the nodes and weights.
 We again employ the method for second order ODEs described in \cite{Segura:2010:RCO}, using the ODE (\ref{normL}).
-All the computations necessary can be performed in the variable $z$ corresponding to the ODE (\ref{normL}), including local Taylor series for computing $y(z)$ and its derivative, and no other variables are required (differently from the Gauss-Jacobi case).
+All the computations necessary can be performed in the variable $z$ corresponding to the ODE (\ref{normL}), including local Taylor series for computing $y(z)$ and its derivative, and no other variables are required (differently from the Gauss--Jacobi case).

 The ODE (\ref{normL}) is optimal for several reasons.
 In the first place, the coefficient $A(z)$ has simple monotonicity properties, which is important because the fixed point method sweep of \cite{Segura:2010:RCO} should be applied in the direction of decreasing $A(z)$.
 On the other hand, for large $n$ the coefficient $A(z)$ has small variation in most of the oscillation region, and because the nonlinear method of \cite{Segura:2010:RCO} is exact for ODEs with constant coefficients, the speed of convergence for computing each node tends to improve as $n$ increases.
 In the third place, the scaled weights $\omega_i$ are well conditioned as a function of $z_i$ because $\ddot{y}(z_i)=0$.
-Finally, the resulting method admits subsampling in a natural way and one can easily compute only the weights that are greater of a given threshold.
+Finally, the resulting method admits subsampling in a natural way and one can easily compute only the weights that are greater than a given threshold.